skip to main content

 • Contribute to the development of adult health problems, such as heart disease, high blood pressure, and sleep disorders.

-Finally, the earlier teens start using substances, the greater their chances of continuing to use substances and developing substance use problems later in life.
+The earlier teens start using substances, the greater their chances of continuing to use substances and developing substance use problems later in life.
 When teens begin drinking at an early age, they increase the chance of becoming addicted to or continuing to abuse substances later in life.
 (Ref: CDC Teen Substance Use)

 care solace